General Terms And Conditions Of Sale Of DHL Express France

 Instructing Party: The client (sender, third party, loader or other) contracting with DHL.

-Transport Operations: Services related to the caring out and/or the organization and the management of Consignments from and to all destinations.
+Transport Operations: Services related to the caring out and/or the organization and the management of Shipments from and to all destinations.

 ARTICLE 3 – OBLIGATIONS OF THE INSTRUCTING PARTY